Skip to main content

 Moisture Content Considerations

 Green or partially dried timber may shrink over time.
-Professionals often add a waste margin of 10–15% when calculating board feet.
+Professionals often add a waste margin of 10–15% when calculating board feet for projects using fresh timber.

 • Mixing metric and imperial units

-Each of these mistakes can lead to warped panels, mismatched boards, or incomplete builds.
+Each of these mistakes can lead to warped panels, mismatched boards, incomplete builds, or budget overruns.

 Furniture Making

 Table tops, cabinets, and shelving demand consistent thickness.
-Board foot calculations help ensure uniformity across boards.
+Board foot calculations help ensure uniformity across boards and prevent material shortages.

 Flooring Projects

 Flooring requires extra allowance for offcuts and pattern matching.
-A calculator helps plan for waste realistically.
+A calculator helps plan for waste realistically and ensures you have enough material for the entire floor.

 Decking and Outdoor Builds

-Outdoor projects benefit from precise calculations due to higher material costs and treatment requirements.
+Outdoor projects benefit from precise calculations due to higher material costs, treatment requirements, and exposure to weather elements.

-Choosing the right timber matters as much as measuring it.
+Choosing the right timber matters as much as measuring it correctly.

 Read Our Timber Selection Guide →